-If you live in the Southeastern United States, then it might be quite humid at certain times of the year.
+If you live in the Southeastern United States, it might be quite humid at certain times of the year.
 There are many other humid places in the world as well.

-If too much moisture was absorbed, then it’ll be impossible to get things to turn out properly.
+If too much moisture was absorbed, it’ll be impossible to get things to turn out properly.
 Everything will simply be way too soft, and you’ll likely need to start over.